 Communication is crucial.
 If the relationship is contentious figure out the best methods to communicate (phone calls, e-mails, texts meetings, etc.).

-Here are some resources and tools (articles and apps) that can help you to navigate this journey.
+Here are some additional resources and tools (articles and apps) that can help you to navigate this journey.

 Don Page, LCSW